shanshan-53/leetcode/README.md

 	* (Easy)   1603.
 Design Parking System
 	* (Medium) 1828.
 Queries on Number of Points Inside a Circle
 	* (Easy)   1365.
 How Many Numbers Are Smaller Than the Current Number
+	* (Easy)   1281.
+Subtract the Product and Sum of Digits of an Integer
 * 2022/03/03 (Thu.)
 	* (Easy)   2006.
 Count Number of Pairs With Absolute Difference K
 * 2022/03/04 (Fri.)